Local vineyard thrives off dry weather while watching for Spotted lanternfly

 The vineyard at Casa Larga is experiencing an early and abundant harvest this year; something that is a bit more unusual that has likely coincided with both the lack of frost from this past spring, and the abnormally dry conditions currently being seen this summer.
 Paige Vinson, Winemaker at Casa Larga Vineyards says that when it comes to timing out the harvest here in the Finger Lakes, that all bets are off.

-“A lot of times the dry years will lead to a little bit of an early harvest.
-2020 was warm and dry, before that 2016 was also pretty warm and dry, uh we expect to have some of our early crops coming in earlier by a week or two… the hot dry weather actually really, really helps for sugar concentration, and sort of grape phenology,” Paige says.
+“A lot of times the dry years will lead to a little bit of an early harvest,” Paige said.
+“2020 was warm and dry, before that 2016 was also pretty warm and dry, uh we expect to have some of our early crops coming in earlier by a week or two… the hot dry weather actually really, really helps for sugar concentration and sort of grape phenology.”

 Have you ever heard the saying that “grape vines don’t like wet feet?”
 Well as that saying goes, Paige says that the vines actually tend to thrive under a little bit of stress.